etcimon/windows-headers/readme.txt

 // --------------

-12. Deprecate functions (optional)
+14. Deprecate functions (optional)

 If you discover when reading the documentation for a function, structure, etc. that it is intended only for compatibility with 16-bit Windows versions, you may mark it as deprecated.
 Group deprecated function prototypes within a block under a deprecated attribute block.
 Be sure to deprecate the ANSI/Unicode aliases as well.

 Although bothering with this is optional for the time being, it is preferred that if you do it at all, then you check the whole module for deprecated structures and functions.

-13. Always check that the translated module compiles
+15. Always check that the translated module compiles

 After translating, compile the module to check for errors.

 Sometimes there will be errors due to undefined types or other identifiers.
 These compiled in C because of the nature of C preprocessor macros, but fail in D where they are treated symbolically.
 To deal with this, use a private import.

+It is a good idea to try compiling under all meaningful configurations of Windows versions:

+* none specified (equivalent to Windows 95/NT 4)
+* -version=Windows98
+* -version=WindowsME
+* -version=WindowsNTonly
+* -version=Windows2000
+* -version=Windows98 -version=Windows2000
+* -version=WindowsME -version=Windows2000
+* -version=WindowsNTonly -version=Windows2000
+* -version=WindowsXP
+* -version=Windows2003